No deal, no school: Chicago cancels classes for a 2nd day

 “We have no choice but to cancel classes tomorrow,” Schools CEO Pedro Martinez said at a Wednesday evening news conference.

-Chicago Teachers Union President Jesse Sharkey said the union planned to meet with district officials Wednesday afternoon.
-But he said teachers don’t want to return to in-person instruction until the current surge has subsided.
+Chicago Teachers Union President Jesse Sharkey said teachers don’t want to return to in-person instruction until the current surge has subsided.

 “We’d rather be in our classes teaching, we’d rather have the schools open.
 What we are saying though is that right now we’re in the middle of a major surge, it is breaking all the records and hospitals are full,” he said during a Wednesday morning news conference with other union officials, teachers and parents.